 Supported Platforms: Android and iOS | Web | Browser Extension

 Those are our picks for the best free alternatives to LastPass that you can switch to right away.
 Of the four apps on the list, Zoho Vault and LogMeOnce offer a lot of features and functionalities from LastPass, so you wouldn’t miss out on much when you switch over.
-In addition, the straightforward installation process and ease-of-use offered by both password managers further make them an ideal choice for those who want a hassle-free experience.
-However, having said that, if you need more control over your passwords and don’t mind going the extra mile in favor of security, Bitwarden and KeePass — in increasing order of protection — are a safer bet.
+In addition, the straightforward installation process and ease of use offered by both password managers further make them an ideal choice for those who want a hassle-free experience.
+However, having said that, if you need more control over your passwords and don’t mind going the extra mile in favor of security, Bitwarden and KeePass — in increasing order of protection — are safer bets.

 TIP: When switching password managers, make sure you change the passwords for all your accounts.